-General VHF+ Simplex Operating Tips
+Simplex and Contesting Operating Tips

 - Simplex operations are not like repeater operations.
 Leave the squelch wide open or only very very slightly closed so weak-signal stations can be heard.